10 Easy Steps How to Create World-Class Song Arrangements

 Though all songwriters approach arrangement process with great enthusiasm and a lot of positive energy, more often than not it turns into a very long and frustrating process where it seems that trial-and-error never ends.
 As a paradox, with more time invested – less close to the desired outcome we are.

-Together with Julian, Supreme Tracks’ arranger and one of NYC’s most talented music producers, we have created a comprehensive 10-step song arrangement guide guaranteed to:
+In this post, together with Julian, Supreme Tracks’ arranger and one of NYC’s most talented music producers, we have created a comprehensive 10-step song arrangement guide guaranteed to:

 - dramatically improve arrangement quality of your songs,